Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Noel Quinn also affirmed that HSBC will strive to contribute to the realization of that vision.
 HSBC is inspired by the national green transition plan and the bank will do its best to help Vietnam implement this path.
 Assessing Vietnam's economic prospects, Executive Chairman of the World Economic Forum (WEF) Borge Brende said that Vietnam is known as one of the fastest growing countries in the world.
 Many famous companies have invested in Vietnam to produce goods and export.
 "We are quite optimistic about the prospects of the Vietnamese economy in the coming years," Mr. Brende shared.
 According to the WEF Chairman, despite facing impacts from geopolitical and geo-economic issues, Vietnam is still a well-developed country, with GDP growth of about 5% this year and will attract more investment next year.
 “Vietnam’s economy relies heavily on exports and external markets are important partners of Vietnam.
 A positive advantage is that Vietnam’s largest goods import partner, the US, continues to grow,” the WEF President assessed.
 Regarding recommendations for Vietnam, according to Mr. Brende, the world is developing digital services and technology very quickly.
 The digital economy accounts for about 50% of the global economy and is growing 2.5 times faster than all other industries.
 Therefore, Vietnam needs innovation and development in this field.
 This is a key factor for enhancing competitiveness in the future.

-Challenges of capital, human resources...
+Challenges of capital and human resources...

 One of the biggest commitments made by Vietnam at COP26 (Glasgow) is that Vietnam will bring net emissions to zero (Net Zero) by 2050.
-According to Mr. Dao Xuan Lai, Head of Climate Change, Environment and Energy of the United Nations Development Program (UNDP), for Vietnam to achieve the Net Zero target, there are many challenges to overcome.
+According to Mr. Dao Xuan Lai, Head of Climate Change, Environment and Energy of the United Nations Development Programme (UNDP), for Vietnam to achieve the Net Zero target, there are many challenges to overcome.

 Việt Nam cần làm gì để đạt mục tiêu "Net Zero"? - Ảnh 2.